dbo99/csdvr----calsimII-data-vis-in-r/README.md

- free calsim data visualizer (post-processor) in R | version 1.01_8.15.2018 | analyze calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (jpg, html, pdf, etc) | calsim is a water resources planning model
+ free calsim data visualizer (post-processor) in R | version 1.01_8.15.2018 | analyze calsim output for large numbers of variables or scenarios | export report or presentation ready plot images (jpg, html, pdf, etc) | calsim is a california water resources planning model

    key file  | use
 ------------ | -------------